thedivs/thedivs/README.md

 - 👋 Hi, I’m Divakar Srivastava
 - 👀 I’m interested in exploring the technology
 - 🌱 I’m currently learning Python Web Development and Networking
-- 💞️ I’m looking to collaborate on IT Sectos
+- 💞️ I’m looking to collaborate on IT Sectors
 - 📫 Mail me divakarsrivastava637@gmail.com

 <!---